TechXEng · Engineering × Technology × SIGNAL Thinking

-From formulas to systems thinking.
+From formulas to systems thinking through SIGNAL.

 Who is building this?